Christopher D. McDonald is a young author producing novels, short stories and poems.

 No More Piano Lessons receives a prize from the Rhonda Jankovic Literary Awards

-Chris begins working on his third novel, about crime, fortune telling, fate and choice.
-He works mostly on novels throughout the year.
+Chris begins working on his third novel, The Lightreaders, about crime, fortune telling, fate and choice.
+He writes this first draft as he submits The Hanging Gardens.

 The Market receives a Highly Commended Prize from the Peter Cowan Writer’s Centre, in their Anniversary Competition.

 The same month, No More Piano Lessons is shortlisted for the QUT Postgraduate Prize.

 Chris begins a Masters of Creative Writing at UTS,